austinandreassilitonga-ctrl/ML-Powered-Used-Car-Price-Predictor/README.md

-# Used Car Price Prediction
+# AutoValue : ML Powered Used Car Predictor

 A machine learning project to help used car companies in India set fair and objective prices for the cars they sell — using data, not guesswork.